Thank you for attending our 2024 Producer’s Event!

 Not For Sale – Custom Exempt Harvesters

-These animals must be sold as live animals (designated for customers’ individual home use) before being harvested.
+These animals must be sold as live animals (designated for customers’ individual home use) BEFORE being harvested.
 They cannot be sold as pieces or donated.
 The meat will be labeled as “Not for Sale.”
 The advantage of on-the-farm kill means no live trucking and less stress on the animal.
 During peak season, it may take months to get your animals scheduled.
 Call as early as possible.

 BCM Custom Mobile Butchering